WarpWing/BendGPT/README.md

 ## notes
 Bend only has 24-bit floats (`f24`), so we can't be as precise yet.
 You'll see some real meat when we start to parallelize.
+If you dissect and run parts of this code.
+You'll see some output in raw lambda calculus form, which is how HVM2 represents data structures internally before they get pretty-printed.
 Working on this slowly as I dive deeper into Bend.